See also shoulder

 concert with other neck muscles such as trapezius and splenius.

 alveolar ridge.
-There may also be pain in the throat and tongue
+There may also be pain in the tongue, a feeling of a

-to the throat felt as far back as the occiput.
+with pain to the throat felt as far back as the back of the head (occiput).

 - Orbicularis >